 These days, queuing up for the latest “insanely great” product is a part of Apple culture.
 It’s like iOS, Macs and that sly sense of superiority every time you hear your Android-owning friend complain about malware.

 But it wasn’t always like this.
 In the late 1990s, a series of mini Apple stores inside larger tech retailers bombed horribly because of a lack of footfall.

 By 2007, things had changed.

 Apple stores were rolling out around the world, fulfilling Jobs’ vision of an upscale retail outlet.
 Plus, a string of iconic products — the colorfully “toyetic” iMac G3, the equally bright iBook laptop, the iPod and its white earbuds — had conspired to make Apple into a brand that could create a genuinely ardent opening day buzz.

 These devices were cool enough to queue for.

 And that’s exactly what happened when the iPhone first went on sale on a Friday in late June 2007, as Knocked Up and Pixar’s Ratatouille ruled theaters and Amy Winehouse’s “Rehab” dominated the radio waves.

-Around the United States, news outlets reported snaking lines of customers waiting to pay $600 a pop for a new iPhone.
+Around the United States, news outlets reported snaking lines of customers waiting to pay $500 or $600 a pop for a new iPhone.